Culinary arts instructor honored as Educator of Excellence

 Daniel Wagner, culinary arts instructor at Greene County Career and Technology Center, has added another accolade to his long and already impressive career.

-In addition to the awards dinner, Wagner and the other SEEA winners are invited to attend an event in July in Las Vegas that will be a mixture of knowledge and best practice sharing.
+In addition to the awards dinner, Wagner and the other SEEA winners are invited to attend an event in July in Las Vegas that will be a mixture of knowledge and best practice sharing and fun activities.

-The award is an impressive achievement for the longtime chef; however, the always modest and humble Wagner said the award truly belongs to his students, the CTC and the individuals in the community who want to see the culinary students succeed.
+The award is an impressive achievement for the longtime chef; however, the always modest and humble Wagner says the award truly belongs to his students and the CTC, and the individuals within the community who want to see the culinary students succeed.

 “I deeply appreciate this award and I thank ProStart for the recognition, but without a doubt, it’s all about the students,” he said, while working busily with several 10th grade students in the culinary arts program kitchen.
 “It’s about them, and it’s about the many people within our network wanting to see our students achieve great success.”

 Wagner was nominated for the award in January by Hope Sterner, director of education for the Pennsylvania Restaurant and Lodging Association.
-The association represents the entirety of the state’s hospitality and tourism industry, including restaurants, hotels, destination marketing organizations, attractions, institutions, students and industry suppliers.
+According to Sterner, the association represents the entirety of the state’s hospitality and tourism industry, including restaurants, hotels, destination marketing organizations, attractions, institutions, students and industry suppliers.

+“PRLA strives to promote, protect, educate and improve the industry through our advocacy, professional development, resources, and events,” she said.

 “With programs that garner skills ranging from culinary technique to management abilities, ProStart’s curriculum offers real-life experience opportunities and creates a foundation of useful skills that last a lifetime,” she said.

-Sterner said the PA ProStart Educator of Excellence award recognizes an educator who has passion, commitment and creativity in all aspects of their program to help their students make the most of the opportunities offered.
+Sterner said PA ProStart Educator of Excellence award looks to recognize an educator who has passion, commitment and creativity in all aspects of their program to help their students make the most of the opportunities offered.

 Wagner said the culinary arts program has been using the ProStart program for the past four years.